Alberta flooding in June caused loss of 5 million hours of work

 Ottawa – Extensive flooding affected Southern Alberta in the second half of June 2013.
 As a result, 300,000 employed Albertans, or 13.5% of the total employed population in the province, lost 7.5 million hours of work during that period, according to a review by Statistics Canada.
 At the same time, 134,000 people, or 6.0% of workers, put in 2.4 million additional hours.
 The net effect was a loss of 5.1 million hours of work.

-Workers in natural resources, the majority of whom are in oil and gas extraction, totalled 1.4 million hours lost, as one in four in the industry worked fewer hours.
+A significant share of professional, scientific and technical workers (27.3%) missed work in the second half of June, with the number of hours lost totalling 1.4 million.
+Workers in natural resources, the majority of whom are in oil and gas extraction, also totalled 1.4 million hours lost, as one in four in the industry worked fewer hours.